parodos-dev/serverless-workflows-config/docs/README.md

 The repository includes a variety of serverless workflows, such as:

 * Greeting: A basic example workflow to demonstrate functionality.
-* Migration Toolkit for Application Analysis (MTA): This workflow performs an evaluation of applications to determine potential risks and the associated costs of containerizing the applications.
+* Migration Toolkit for Application Analysis (MTA): This workflow evaluates applications to determine potential risks and the associated costs of containerizing the applications.
 * Move2Kube: Designed to facilitate the transition of an application to Kubernetes (K8s) environments.

 ## Usage